Sapphire is the September birthstone.

 Those who have Sapphire as a birthstone are calm and collected.
 They are fiercely intelligent and sharp, and they will not hesitate to tell just what’s on their mind.

-Sapphire people also often find themselves in powerful positions, managing a large group of people, or running a business.
+September birthstone people also often find themselves in powerful positions, managing a large group of people, or running a business.

 Sapphire gemstones usually come in a lovely deep blue color, but they also come in purple, orange, pink, and yellow.